-- 14. If a Future Professional fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
-Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
-If a Future Professional fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 16.
-Theory Class: The school requires a Future Professional to complete all theory hours as part of their graduation requirements.
-Refer to the graduation requirements.
+14. If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track List.
+Future Professionals have one week to get caught up before they receive a coaching advisory.

+15. If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.